aptible/www.aptible.com/source/gdpr/regulation/68-data-protection-board.md

-1. The European Data Protection Board (the �Board�) is hereby established as a body of the Union and shall have legal personality.
+1. The European Data Protection Board (the "Board") is hereby established as a body of the Union and shall have legal personality.

 2. The Board shall be represented by its Chair.